wumpus/paramsurvey/README.md

 ## Debugging checklist

-* Check the hidden logfail for details of previous runs
+* Check the hidden logfile for details of previous runs
 * Use environment variables to shrink your run to a single pset, as mentioned above:
 ```
 $ PARAMSURVEY_BACKEND=multiprocessing PARAMSURVEY_VERBOSE=3 PARAMSURVEY_LIMIT=1 ./myprogram.py